adappt/CrowdStrike-WinPE-Recovery/README.md

 https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/add-and-remove-drivers-to-an-offline-windows-image?view=windows-11

+This README is not the neatest, but it should be reasonably easy to understand and follow.
+The same applies to the batch script in this README.

 To make your own VHDX or ISO or USB:

 1 - Download and install the Windows ADK from https://go.microsoft.com/fwlink/?linkid=2271337